Sulligent in Lamar County, Alabama — The American South (East South Central)

 Erected by Alabama Department of Conservation.

 Location.
 33° 54.319′ N, 88° 7.395′ W. Marker is in Sulligent, Alabama, in Lamar County.
 Marker is at the intersection of East Main Street (U.S. 278) and Bankhead Street, on the right when traveling east on East Main Street.
 Touch for map.
 Marker is at or near this postal address: East Main Street, Sulligent AL 35586, United States of America.
+Touch for directions.

 Regarding John Hollis Bankhead.
 House is located southeast of marker at one end of Bankhead Street.
 (Coordinates: 33.904656 N, -88.121626 W)